ENGLISH 3A03 Critical Race Studies

 Email and Electronic “education.”
 I am not a fan of the increasing amount of teaching conducted via the internet.
 It is very important that we as a society learn to speak with one another in person, especially when the topics are controversial or difficult.
 Many forms of electronic communication are wonderful aids, but they allow people to fire off comments and not have to stand physically behind what they say.
 For these reasons, I do not post assignments or notes on the web.
 Along the same lines, I prefer that students use the instructors’ email sparingly.
 We would much rather discuss questions or concerns before or after class, during breaks, or during office hours than by email, so please help avoid “grumpy email” syndrome by contacting us in person.

-Laptops, notebook computers, social media: I have had students in the past surfing the net, sending text messages, hanging out on social media, and doing other work during class and therefore not being truly present in class.
+Laptops, notebook computers, social media: I have had students in the past surfing the net, sending text messages, hanging out on Facebook, and doing other work during class and therefore not truly present in class.
 Research on “multi-tasking” indicates that it is not efficient or time-saving.
-In fact, people who try to multi-task take longer to get work done and often do a sloppier job of the task.
+In fact, people who try to multi-task take longer to do tasks and often do a sloppier job of the task.
 So please respect your colleagues and our collective interaction in class by powering off smart phones and keeping the laptop on task at all times.

 - In the event of class cancellations, students will be notified on Avenue to Learn and the English Department Website.
 It is your responsibility to check these sites regularly for any such announcements.
 Link: http://www.humanities.mcmaster.ca/~english/